kellrott/galaxy-tooldev-docs/docs/01_GCE.md

 >If you go to the web page and you see an error that 'an internal server error' has occured, and the message doesn't go away, you can restart the server by sshing into the server and issuing the command `sudo supervisorctl restart galaxy:`

-To SSH into the machine use (where planemo is the name of the instance you provided earlier and the instance was started in us-central1-f)
+To SSH into the machine use (where planemo is the name of the instance you provided earlier)
 ```
-gcloud compute ssh --zone us-central1-f ubuntu@planemo
+gcloud compute ssh ubuntu@planemo
 ```

 >Remember when you are done using your VM, turn it off.
-You are changed for every hour it is on, and if you forget about it, it will rack up costs quickly.
+You are charged for every hour it is on, and if you forget about it, it will rack up costs quickly.

 To deploy via the web interface
 -------------------------------